New pages on helping migrants in the private rented sector

 Phasing in of immigration checks in the private rented sector

 The Immigration Act 2015 creates a new requirement on landlords and those who take in lodgers to make immigration checks.
-The new rules will apply mainly to private landlords but also to housing associations in some circumstances and to all those who take in lodgers.
+The new rules apply mainly to private landlords but also to housing associations in some circumstances and to all those who take in lodgers.
 The rules are being phased in from 1st December in parts of the West Midlands.
 Their impact will be evaluated before checks are rolled out more widely.
+See the England & Wales home page to see how you can contribute to the evaluation and the page on renting from a private landlord for details of the checks themselves.

 New regulations in Wales